An Effective Incorporating Heterogeneous Knowledge Curriculum Learning for Sequence Labeling: Method

 \subsection{Training Scheduler}

-The training scheduler controls the pace of CL.
-In our work, we use the \textit{Root function} as the control function, which allocates ample time for the model to learn newly added examples while gradually reducing the number of newly added examples during the training process.
+The training scheduler regulates the pace of CL.
+In our approach, we employ the \textit{Root function} as the control mechanism.
+This function ensures that the model receives sufficient time to learn newly introduced examples while gradually decreasing the number of newly added examples throughout the training process.

-where $E_{grow}$ represents the number of epochs at which $\lambda$ first reaches 1.
-Here, $\lambda_0 > 0$ denotes the initial proportion of the easiest training samples, and $E_s$ represents the number of training epochs.
-When $\lambda$ reaches 1, it indicates the model can use the entire training set.
+where $E_{grow}$ denotes the number of epochs required for $\lambda$ to reach 1, while $\lambda_0 > 0$ represents the initial proportion of the easiest training samples. $t$ indicates the $t_{th}$ training epochs.
+When $\lambda$ reaches 1, the model has access to the entire training dataset.